-Every morning that I wake up to hear about another fatal shooting at the hands of the law I am so utterly disappointed.
+Lately, every morning when I wake up and click to the news on my phone, I read about another fatal shooting at the hands of the law and I am so utterly disappointed.
 As a society we blindly trust in a broken system that is meant to protect us all, yet causes very real danger for some.
-I mourn the reality that systemic racism is still very much alive and well today.
+Systemic racism is still very much alive and well today.

 Here is the reality…